USS Decatur (DDG-73)

-Service history
+History

 Decatur was commissioned on 19 June 1998 in Bath, Maine, with the official ceremony taking place 29 August 1998, at the Tom McCall Waterfront Park in Portland, Oregon.
 The guided missile destroyer arrived at her new home port of San Diego 4 September 1998.
 She spent the remainder of the year conducting acoustic trials and combat system evaluations.
 Decatur then spent three months in a post-shakedown availability in the Southwest Marine Yard.

-In April 1999, the warship conducted a short cruise to the Northwest, visiting Decatur Island, Washington, and Vancouver, British Columbia, before returning to San Diego in early May.
+In April 1999, the warship conducted a short cruise to the Northwest, visiting Decatur Island, Washington, and Vancouver, Canada, before returning to San Diego in early May.
 After a second visit to Washington in August, Decatur sent a boarding team of Damage Control Experts to assist MV Gardenia Ace—a car carrier—which had suffered a fire in her engine room.

 Upon completion of her final missile tests and sea trials, Decatur commenced her first western Pacific deployment on 7 January 2000.
 After stopping at Pearl Harbor to load Tomahawk land-attack missiles, the guided missile destroyer proceeded to the Yellow Sea for Exercise Sharem 2000—a joint U.S. and South Korean naval exercise—in late January.
 On 30 January, the warship visited Chinhae, South Korea, and over the next two weeks also stopped at Yokosuka and Nagasaki, Japan.
 She then sailed south through the Taiwan Strait, made a three-day port visit to Hong Kong, and then commenced a South China Sea exercise with units of the Philippine Navy.

 In February 2001, Decatur began various battle group and missile training off the West Coast.
 Following the terrorist plane hijackings and crashes in New York, Washington and Pennsylvania on 11 September, the destroyer put to sea for Operation Noble Eagle off the coast of the San Francisco Bay Area.
 Returning to San Diego on 23 September, the warship spent seven weeks preparing for her deployment with the John C. Stennis battle group on 12 November.
 Between 17 December 2001 and 16 April 2002, Decatur escorted the Peleliu Amphibious Ready Group during which time her security team boarded three merchant ships, including one non-compliant boarding of MV Francisco Dagohoy on 10 April—in support of Maritime Interdiction Operations.
 Decatur returned to San Diego on 8 June 2002.